carlfranklin/BlazorCanvas/README.md

 **Create a Global WebAssembly Blazor Web App in Visual Studio called BlazorCanvas**

-**Add the AvnCanvasHelper project from this repo to the solution, or add the AvnCanvasHelper NuGet package to both projects.**
+**Add the AvnCanvasHelper project from this repo to the solution (and a project reference from both projects), or add the AvnCanvasHelper NuGet package to both projects.**

 The rest of the steps are all in the `BlazorCanvas` project.